siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 342 2021 Oct 24, Sunday

+**Today's Progress**

+**CSS** Continued with what has become the tunnel animation.

+From Yesterday
+- work out the loop as the loop started in the middle, now it meanders
+- fade in the rectangle after the delay. use opacity.

+**Link to work:**
+1. Local

+### Day 341 2021 Oct 23, Saturday

+**Today's Progress**

+**CSS** Continued with what has become the tunnel animation.
+- Animated the starting rectangle to moving across the screen.

+**Thoughts**
+- This works but need to work out the loop as the loop starts in the middle.
+- Could maybe fade in the rectangle after the delay, the start of it animation.

+**Link to work:**
+1. Local

+### Day 340 2021 Oct 22, Friday

+**Today's Progress**

+**CSS** Continued with what has become the tunnel animation.
+- Made the distance that the animation started at further back.

+**Thoughts**
+This seems to make the movement seem less, this makes sense as the X and Y directions need to be larger the further you go back.
+This is illustrated by the fact the same size square looks smaller at a distance.
+I guess just need use larger number so starting point.

+**Link to work:**
+1. Local

 ### Day 339 2021 Oct 21, Thursday

 **Today's Progress**